max0x7ba/atomic_queue/README.md

 # Notes

 In a real-world multiple-producer-multiple-consumer scenario the ring-buffer size should be set to the maximum allowable queue size.
-When the buffer size is execeeded it means that the consumers cannot consume the elements fast enough, fixing which would require either of:
+When the buffer size is exacted it means that the consumers cannot consume the elements fast enough, fixing which would require either of:

 * increasing the buffer size to be able to handle spikes of produced elements, or
 * increasing the number of consumers, or